 As everywhere in Münsterland, there are of course bicycle shops in Billerbeck where you can get everything for your bike or e-bike.

 The youngest children are in good hands in Billerbeck in around eight day-care centres and children's groups run by various organisations.
 For example, the association Kinder-, Jugend- und Familienhilfeprovides childminders.

 There is a primary school in Billerbeck.
-At the secondary schools, pupils can take all their school-leaving examinations: The community school covers all the qualifications of the lower secondary school, and children and young people with special needs can also register here.
+At the secondary schools, pupils can take all their school-leaving exams: The community school covers all the qualifications of the lower secondary school, and children and young people with special needs can also register here.
 The comprehensive school offers a range of courses up to the Abitur.
 Secondary schools and grammar schools are located in neighbouring Coesfeld, for example.

 The business location of Billerbeck is mainly characterised by craft businesses and medium-sized companies, with a focus on the metalworking industry.
 Many companies are located in the Hamern industrial estate in the north-west of the town, including the largest employer in the town: the Dr. Suwelack company, which produces food and skin care products.
 Tourism is also an important economic factor.

 "SO OR SO - your Münsterland".
 With this podcast from Germany's most beautiful region, you will experience an acoustic insight into special places of the open local history museum in Billerbeck, for example the Johannikirchplatz and the Kolvenburg.
 Come along and learn more about eventful and historical places in Billerbeck in 15 minutes: